sphinx-contrib/typer/README.rst

 A Sphinx directive for auto generating docs for Typer_ (and Click_ commands!) using the rich console formatting available in Typer_.
-This package generates beautiful command documentation in text, html or svg formats out of the box, but if your goal is to greatly customize the generated documentation sphinx-click_ may be more appropriate and will also work for Typer_ commands.
+This package generates concise command documentation in text, html or svg formats out of the box, but if your goal is to greatly customize the generated documentation sphinx-click_ may be more appropriate and will also work for Typer_ commands.